Williamsburg County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will typically be allowed to make a limited number of phone calls shortly after booking.
-Use one of these calls to contact a family member, friend, or, ideally, a DUI attorney.
-It is highly recommended that you contact a DUI attorney as soon as possible.
+- Phone Calls: After booking, you will be allowed to make a limited number of phone calls.
+It is crucial to contact a loved one or a licensed bail bondsman as soon as possible.

 Critical Deadlines

-- ALR Hearing Deadline (15 Days): In South Carolina, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the South Carolina Department of Motor Vehicles (SCDMV).
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-Failing to request a hearing within 15 days will result in automatic license suspension.
+- ALR Hearing Request: You have only 30 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the South Carolina DMV to contest your license suspension.

 DUI Enforcement in Williamsburg County